Project Eligibility Criteria

 Connecting People with Nature

-Where suitable, projects should aim to contribute to Government’s 25-Year Environment Plan and/or its Environmental Improvement Plan targets for enhancing beauty, heritage and engagement with the natural environment.
+Where suitable, projects should aim to contribute to Government ambitions for improving access to and engagement with the natural environment.

 This theme enables projects to outline the social benefits that could be achieved from their project, for example from increased access for health and wellbeing, learning new skills and creating employment opportunities.